Eldenwyre/scaling-guacamole/README.md

 ![hideafter](screenshots/after-recieving-hide.png)

 ## Self-Destruction
-Implant is capable of self destructing upon recieving "french-bread".
+Implant is capable of self destructing upon receiving "french-bread".
 It is deathly allergic.
 Will remove itself and kill its own process.

 ![beforekill](screenshots/ran-both-then-killed.png)